 The face of a black Maine Coon appears expressionless because of its total lack of markings.
-Though a back Maine Coon may look cool and aloof, it is just as friendly as any other color of Maine Coon.
+Though a back Maine Coon may look cool and aloof, it is just as goofy and friendly as any other color of Maine Coon.

-The Different Black Coats
+The Two Popular Black Maine Coon Coats

 A solid black Maine Coon has a coal-black coat.
 Every hair is solid black from root to tip.
 Some black coats are medium length and some are longer.
 The fur can appear matt black on some cats and glossier on others.